ohsemdomain/flashnotes/README.md

 *   IndexedDB (via custom `database.js`)

 ## Contributing

 Feel free to fork the repository and submit pull requests.
+To ensure a smooth contribution process, please follow these guidelines:

+*   Follow the coding standards used in the project.
+*   Use issue templates when reporting issues or requesting features.
+*   Ensure your code is well-documented and includes tests if applicable.

+## Reporting Issues or Requesting Features

+If you encounter any issues or have feature requests, please use the [issue tracker](https://github.com/your-repo/flashnotes/issues) on GitHub.
+When reporting issues, please provide detailed information about the problem, including steps to reproduce it.
+For feature requests, describe the feature you would like to see and explain why it would be beneficial.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details (Note: You'll need to create a LICENSE file if you want to specify a license).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Author

 Mohd Adnan